joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/03/nyregion/covid-19-mutual-aid-nyc.html?searchResultPosition=8

 **Britney Spears’s Father Says He Hopes She Won’t Need a Conservatorship**\
-`The father’s lawyer shared that opinion on CNN recently, almost a month after a documentary examining the arrangement was released.`\
+`The father’s lawyer shared his opinions on the conservatorship on CNN and NBC News recently, almost a month after a documentary examining the arrangement was released.`\
 https://nytimes.com/2021/03/03/arts/music/britney-spears-conservatorship.html?searchResultPosition=9

 **I.C.C.
 Will Investigate Accusations of War Crimes in Israeli-Occupied Territories**\